-Humphrey's Executor v.
-United States (1935) Congress must approve the president's decision to remove an official of an independent regulatory agency.

-• United States v.
-Nixon (1974) The president is not entitled to automatic immunity from the legal process (reaffirmed in Clinton v.
-Jones, 1997).

-• Train v.
-City of New York (1975) The president cannot refuse to spend money that Congress has appropriated unless Congress gives the president discretion to do so.
+- Humphrey's Executor v.
+United States (1935).
+Congress must approve the president's decision to remove an official of an independent regulatory agency. - United States v.
+Nixon (1974).
+The president is not entitled to automatic immunity from the legal process (reaffirmed in Clinton v.
+Jones, 1997). - Train v.
+City of New York (1975).
+The president cannot refuse to spend money that Congress has appropriated unless Congress gives the president discretion to do so.

-What are some of the principal means by which the powers of the president can be limited?

 The executive branch itself also can limit the president, as will be discussed in the next lesson.
-Executive agencies and bureaus develop their own changeresistant traditions and styles of performing their jobs.
+Executive agencies and bureaus develop their own change resistant traditions and styles of performing their jobs.
 Career civil service employees-many of them experts in their fields-may resist the president's political priorities without fear of losing their jobs.